chanzuckerberg/cellxgene-census/tools/cell_census_builder/README.md

 ## Building and using the Docker container

 The standard Census build is expected to be done via a Docker container.

-To build the container, do a `git pull` to the version you want to use, and do the following to create a container called `cell-census-builder`:
+To build the required image, do a `git pull` to the version you want to use, and do the following to create a docker image called `cell-census-builder`:

 ```
 $ cd tools/cell_census_builder
-$ make container
+$ make image
 ```

 To use the container to build the _full_ census, with default options, pick a working directory (e.g., /tmp/census-build), and: